Hiking in Fjord Norway: Trolltunga

 Discover Bergen and the Norwegian Fjords

 Trolltunga juts out over the southern branch of Hardangerfjord, high up in the Jondal municipality above Odda in Fjord Norway.
-Discover more about all our walking and hiking holidays in Norway.
+Experience it for yourself taking a Norwegian Fjords Hiking Challenge.